bardiadelagah/detection_and_remove_periodic_noise/README.md

 ```

-Then we change all 3 images from spatical domain to frequency domain.
+Then we change all three images from the spatial domain to the frequency domain.

 ```matlab
 %% fourier transform